-The Ph.D. in English requires 60 hours of courses, including classes, directed readings and dissertation hours.
+The Ph.D. in English requires 60 hours of credit, including classes, directed readings and dissertation hours.
 Core courses required of all students are English 6310 (Advanced Literary Studies), English 6311 (Survey of Literary Criticism) and English 6312 (Teaching Practicum).
-Students will also be required to complete workshops in teaching before the fall of their second year, in preparation for teaching undergraduate courses during that year and subsequent years of graduate study.
+Students are also required to complete workshops in teaching before the fall of their second year, in preparation for teaching undergraduate courses during that year and subsequent years of graduate study.
 In addition, students must take a minimum of six 7000-level seminars and will be expected to include in their program of study courses covering a wide range of fields.
 With permission, students may develop interdisciplinary approaches by taking up to two courses outside the English Department.

 Students who remain in good standing – with a G.P.A. of at least 3.0, demonstrated ability to do work of appropriate quality in seminars, continuous progress in the program and the recommendation of an advisory committee – will receive fellowship support for six years.
 They will teach two courses a year for four years beginning in the second year of study, with either their fifth or sixth year serving as a dissertation fellowship year with no course requirements or teaching responsibilities.
 Exceptional students may be offered a one-year visiting assistant professorship in the English department after fulfilling all requirements for the Ph.D.